nmtc-run/nmtc-run.github.io/pages/event-voyageur.md

 # Register

 Registration via Ultrasignup typically opens in March.
-In addition to the info on this page, runners must review the [race rules](/rules), and the [registration and refund policies](/registration) before registering.
+In addition to the info on this page, runners should review the [race rules](/rules), and the [registration and refund policies](/registration) before registering.

 <div class="container" style="display:flex;padding-bottom:1em;">
   <a href="https://ultrasignup.com/register.aspx?did=114070" style="margin: 0 auto;" target="blank">